Greater Houston: College sports (Division I)

 Greater Houston is home to five NCAA Division I programs, with four located within Houston proper.
-The University of Houston and Rice University play in Division I (FBS).
-The University of Houston plays in the American Athletic Conference, while Rice belongs to Conference USA.
+The University of Houston and Rice University play in Division I-A (FBS).
+The University of Houston plays in the Big 12 Conference, while Rice belongs to the American Athletic Conference.
 Both schools were once part of the Southwest Conference.
-Texas Southern University and Prairie View A&M University, which are members of the Southwestern Athletic Conference, plays in Division I (FCS).
+Texas Southern University and Prairie View A&M University, which are members of the Southwestern Athletic Conference, plays in Division I-AA (FCS).
 Houston Christian University (formerly Houston Baptist University) currently plays in Division I (FCS), mainly in the Southland Conference.
 Rice and Houston Christian are widely noted for their student-athlete graduation rates, which number at 91% for Rice (tied for highest in the nation according to a 2002 Sports Illustrated issue on best college sports programs) and 80% for HBU.

 Events

 Houston is or has been home to various nationally known sporting events.
 The most notable is the Houston Livestock Show and Rodeo, which is the world's largest livestock exhibition and rodeo event.
 Other events of importance on greater Houston include the Shell Houston Open (a PGA Tour event), the U.S. Men's Clay Court Championships (ATP tour), the Houston Marathon, and the Texas Bowl college football bowl game.
 From 1959 to 1987, Houston hosted the Bluebonnet Bowl.
-Houston has also played host to three Super Bowls (VIII, XXXVIII, LI), the 1968, 1986, and 2004 MLB All-Star Games, the 2019, 2017, 2005 World Series, and the 1989, 2006, 2013 NBA All-Star Games.
+Houston has also played host to three Super Bowls (VIII, XXXVIII, LI), the 1968, 1986, and 2004 MLB All-Star Games, the 2022, 2021, 2019, 2017, 2005 World Series, and the 1989, 2006, 2013 NBA All-Star Games.
 Houston has also played host to various high school and college sporting events, including the Big 12 Championship Game and hosted the 2011 NCAA Men's Final Four, 2010 NCAA Men's Regional Finals, and 2010 MLS All-Star Game.
 Houston has held two WrestleMania events, WrestleMania X-Seven and WrestleMania XXV, which is considered the biggest pro-wrestling event of the year, seen as the Super Bowl of pro-wrestling.
 Houston was also considered a candidate for the 2012 and 2016 Olympic Games.